Hashini99/KIDS_LEARNING_APP/README.md

-# 🎨📚 kIDDOlEARN – Fun Learning App for Kids
+# 🎨📚 kIDDOLEARN – Fun Learning App for Kids

 **kIDDOlEARN** is an engaging and educational mobile app designed for young children.
 It helps them learn **colors, English alphabets, and numbers** through interactive play, visuals, and text-to-voice feedback.
 The app also allows children to **practice writing** letters and numbers directly on the screen.